Since every novel starts with the cover, we will discuss the best romance book cover designs and their aesthetic interpretation in this article.

-In that way, they don’t occupy as much of a space as if they were the same size.
+In that way, they don’t occupy as much space as if they were the same size.
 On the contrary, if they were the same size, the whole dynamic outlook would be ruined, and the title won’t be as visible and attractive as it is.

 I would say that the decorative element would be enough as a sole element on the cover.
-But the designer or writer wanted to represent how the main charters look like – Jaya as the decedent of the Indian family and Grey as British.
+But the designer or writer wanted to represent what the main charters look like – Jaya as the decedent of the Indian family and Grey as British.

 Jaya is placed on the top of the cover and looks down on the Grey, which suggests that she is more important.
 However, with the letter twirls’ help, she can slowly climb down and be on the same level as her nemesis.

 I’m a fan of minimalist design because it’s tough to make it in a way that doesn’t look sterile.
 It will definitely catch my eye when something is designed that way, and this book definitely did.

 But before we jump into the aesthetic interpretation of the element, let’s see what the story talks about.